This is my search section here

 God referred to Israel as his firstborn son (Ex.
 4:22-23), and the people of Israel were encouraged to sing of God’s fatherly compassion (Ps.
 103:13).
 But Israel as a “son” merely pointed to Christ, the true Son.
 The good news is that Christ came to effect our adoption and to make us fellow heirs.

-Galatians 4:4-7 says: But when the time had fully come, God sent his Son, born of a woman, born under law, to redeem those under law, that we might receive the full rights of sons.
+Recall what Galatians 4:4-7 says: “But when the time had fully come, God sent his Son, born of a woman, born under law, to redeem those under law, that we might receive the full rights of sons.
 Because you are sons, God sent the Spirit of his Son into our hearts, the Spirit who calls out, “Abba, Father.”
-So you are no longer a slave, but a son; and since you are a son, God has made you also an heir.
+So you are no longer a slave, but a son; and since you are a son, God has made you also an heir.”

-The perfect Son was not ashamed to call us brothers (Heb.
-2:11)!
+And hear also from Hebrews 2:11 - “The perfect Son was not ashamed to call usbrothers!”

-So he taught his disciples to pray to “Our Father in heaven” (Matt.
+So Jesus taught his disciples to pray to “Our Father in heaven” (Matt.
 6:9) and reminded them not to be anxious about food and clothes because “your heavenly Father knows that you need them” (Matt.
 6:32).
 He also promised them that his Father would not abandon them as orphans (John 14:18, 23).

 In response to this good news, the apostle John couldn’t help but burst out with wonder: “How great is the love the Father has lavished on us, that we should be called children of God!
 And that is what we are!”
 (1 John 3:1).